etiennedi/react-workshop-01/Readme.md

 - Try adding some basic styling to make it look less 1995-like.
 - Tip: Centralize the state in the main component and keep all other components stateless.
   *Note: We'll learn about better state management later.
 For it's only important to respect the one-way data-flow.*
+- Tip: Don't worry about assigning ids right now.
+Since we don't support sorting or filtering yet, you can simple use the array index to modify/delete a todo.
 - **Remeber**: State is immutable.
 Don't accidentaly mutate the state. this.state.todos.push() is an anti-pattern!
+Props.todos.push is even worse!
+Think about data-flow in react apps.